 Up and Vanished

 What happened to Tara Grinstead?
 Up and Vanished investigates the unsolved disappearance of former George Beauty Queen and high school teacher, Tara Grinstead.
 She vanished 11 years ago without a trace.
 Her case file became the largest in Georgia history.
 Host Payne Lindsay, a documentarian and amateur investigator, examines old evidence while uncovering new information through in-person interviews and fresh investigative strategies.
-She brings listeners along with her as she tries to answer the case’s many questions.
+He brings listeners along with him as he tries to answer the case’s many questions.

 In the Dark